 For very young children who are afraid of Halloween costumes, Dr. Vyas suggests allowing them to see Mom or Dad putting on a (not-too-scary) costume.
 This can help them understand that a mask is just a mask and that the person behind the costume is someone they know.

-Its also important to keep in mind that everyone conquers their fears at different times in their life.
-For those who have a teen or a preteen who feels pressure from friends to attend haunted houses this time of year — but he or she isn’t into it — Dr. Vyas advises parents to have a plan to support them if they need an out in these types of situations.
+It’s also important to keep in mind that everyone conquers their fears at different times in their life.
+For those who have a teen or a preteen who feels pressure from friends to attend haunted houses this time of year — but they aren’t into it — Dr. Vyas advises parents to have a plan to support them if they need an out in these types of situations.

 Have an excuse ready so that you can pick them up early if you need to, she suggests.
-Have a code word, that way, if they are getting very scared, and they dont want to go through with it, they can text you and then you can pick them up and have your excuse ready for them.
+Have a code word, that way, if they’re getting very scared, and they don’t want to go through with it, they can text you and then you can pick them up and have your excuse ready for them.
 Allow them an opportunity to grow at their own pace.